 Two of the 20 sites were identified as being near transportation areas of concern and, as such, could impact PM peak hour automobile congestion.
 The first site is located at SE Foster and SE 74th.
-The proposed zoning change is from one mixed use zone to a different multi-family zone.
+The proposed zoning change is from one mixed use zone (CE) to a different mixed use zone (CM2).
 This zoning change does not increase the site's housing capacity beyond what is currently permitted.
 It is therefore presumed that the zoning change will not result in additional PM peak hour automobile trips beyond what has already been modeled for the 2016 Comprehensive Plan.